 With time capsules, students fill a shoebox with artifacts that they want to remember about the school year.

 In a year or two, they open the box and reflect on the pieces contained in the box.

 If you work in a school where the kids are not highly mobile, keep the shoe boxes somewhere in your classroom if space allows.

-At the end of the following school year, give the boxes to your previous students’ current teachers in order for students to open the boxes.
+At the end of the following school year, give the boxes to your previous students’ current teachers for students to open.